dpopkov/notes/angular4java/Angular 10 dbd7f.md

 ### 23 How to open a project from the sample files (5m)

+- Copy the folder into the work space.
+- Open in Intellij Idea.
+- Wait and then click on “Install dependencies, Run npm install”.

-`npm install`      # will install dependencies and populate node_modules folder
+`npm install`      # will install dependencies and populate *node_modules* folder

 `npm audit fix`   # downloades the latest versions and fixes vulnerabilities